 Leave your phone in the other room.
 Turn off the TV.
-Play some classical music if there is an outside noise.
+Play some classical music if there is outside noise.
 Finally, concentrate on the words inside the book.

 An urge to check your phone will emerge from the inside.
 Don’t worry, it’s normal.
 If your device is really in the other room you’ll resist it.
-Page after page you’ll think less and less about what’s happening around and more in what’s happening in your mind.
+Page after page you’ll think less and less about what’s happening around you and more about what’s happening in your mind.
 This repeated form of action will make you a more focused person.

 The Modern Benefits of Reading Books

 OK, the above are the main advantages of reading.
 Still, they might sound too boring for your sophisticated nature.
 Don’t worry.
 I’ve prepared an extra set of why’s – why reading should be part of your busy, social life full of Insta stories, post likes, status updates, YouTube comments.
 They might sound shallow and not that significant at first, but I believe they’re equally important to what I’ve added above:

 - Books look nice online: You haven’t updated your Instagram for a while because you don’t know what to share?
 Picture of a book is always something trendy.
 Take a snap of that heavy bastard and share it with a bunch of hashtags.
 People will think you’re smart;